SWIFT Plantar Wart Treatment in Brunswick & Sandringham

 How many treatments are required?

 Typically treatment is over three months with each treatment 4 weeks apart.
 Like the first visit, the wart will be debrided, photographed and treated with SWIFT each time.
 Compared with traditional treatments such as chemicals, acids or freezing, the risk of adverse events such as blistering, bruising and post treatment pain are significantly reduced using SWIFT.
 It is however noteworthy that these reactions may occur in some patients, but this is rare.
-Unlike some traditional wart treatments, SWIFT is safe to use on pregnant, IVF and breastfeeding patients.
+Unlike some traditional treatments, SWIFT wart treatments are safe to use on breastfeeding patients.